 Welcome to Spencerville!

 Spencerville Business & Community Connections (SBCC) is our community association.
 We always welcome new members.
-You can join us at our monthly meeting at the Spencerville Legion on the fourth Tuesday of every month from 8 am to 9 am, excluding July, August, and December.
+You can join us at our monthly meeting on the fourth Tuesday of every month from 8 am to 9 am, excluding July, August, and December.